HwWobbe/WipHww/README.md

 * * * * WikiPedia
 * * * this may evolve from TilesH
 * expand the use of MiniTeams
+* * off-shore & cross-culture issues will emerge
 * * rst( GeoSpatial & JSON ; signedVirtualMachines ; Kubernetics ) ; ...

 Done: